18 May ExploBear on the Trans-Siberian Railway

 Day 8: Time to dream and enjoy the scenery…

-Now I will share my tips how to spend 38 hours and not go crazy!
+Now I will share my tips on how to spend 38 hours and not go crazy!
 Just enjoy your time!
 I thought it would be a challenge but it’s not!
 I liked it so much.

 Take your time to read.
 Great idea is to read something about Russia or books by Russian authors to understand the cultural types better.
 I am totally in for Dostoevsky!
 But simple guide-book about Trans-Siberian trip is also not a bad choice.